jamesnguyen46/git-search-command/README.md

   Search the content in GitLab repositories.

 Options:
-  -g, --group <int>           Search in the specified project group, input
+  -g, --group <string>        Search in the specified project group, input
                               group id or group path.
   -p, --project <int>         Search in the specified project, input project
                               id.